 ECO’s mission is to preserve the natural heritage of Henderson County and the mountain region as an effective voice for the environment.
 We fulfill this mission through focusing on four key areas: green infrastructure, water quality, energy conservation/renewable energy and recycling.
-Founded 20 years ago as a hiking group, we became increasingly alarmed by the degradation of the environment.
+Founded in 1987, we became increasingly alarmed by the degradation of the environment.
 Since then, ECO has risen to become a preeminent and influential leader in promoting environmental issues affecting our region.
 We work with citizens, business leaders, like-minded environmental groups and government officials to create a balance between growth and environmental preservation.
 We undertake water quality monitoring of six watersheds, adopt-a-stream cleanup of dozens of waterways, public policy development towards natural heritage protections, energy expos, workshops and forums to encourage greater stewardship of our environment and recycling programs and activities that encourage sustainable practices.

 ECO’s Focus Areas

 WNC is blessed with many watersheds that give life to the most biologically diverse region in any temperate zone in the world.
 However our streams are threatened by increasing degradation as a result of erosion, sedimentation and stormwater runoff caused by increased development.
 ECO’s Water Quality Committee works to protect water quality by testing and monitoring over thirty in six watersheds through chemical testing (VWIN), biomonitoring, bacterial testing, Adopt-A-Stream watershed stewardship, annual Big Sweep stream cleanup and Stream Watch Action Teams (SWAT).